Gekibo: Gekisha Boy: Story

-David Goldman is an amateur photographer, who always loved to take pictures.
-One day, he went to Los Angeles Photography School to study more about taking pictures.
-Every day, David commutes on the crowded trains, but trained and learned better in the academy so he can achieve his dreams on becoming the best photographer he ever wished for.
-He was happy at that time, but suddenly misfortune hit him.
-David's parents suddenly died in a plane crash, leaving him orphaned and all alone.
-He loved his parents deeply and cried at their burial, thinking that they will come back.
-David lost his confidence and is about to leave the academy to live a lonely and sad life.
-However, for Dean, the principal of the academy saw him and made an unexpected proposal to him.
-The principal said if he completed 8 tests by taking 8 special photograph shots in 8 different locations, then he's allowed to graduate in the academy.
-Unsure about this offer, David still accepted the test and did everything he could to pass.
+David Goldman is an amateur photographer studying at Los Angeles Photography School so he can achieve his dream of becoming a great photographer.
+David's parents suddenly die in a plane crash, leaving him orphaned and alone.
+David loses his confidence and is about to leave the academy to live a lonely and sad life.
+The principal of the academy sees him and says that if David completes eight tests by taking eight special photograph shots in eight different locations, then he can graduate from the academy.
+Unsure about this offer, David accepts the test.

 Gameplay

-Players must guide David through the given level attempting to photograph rare or exceptional occurrences which transpire around him, all the while evading obstacles that may injure him.
-As he take a successful shot of an unexpected situation, he is rewarded with extra film, increased speed and bigger camera lens.
+Players must guide David through the given level attempting to photograph rare or exceptional occurrences which transpire around him while evading obstacles that may injure him.
+As he take a successful shot of an unexpected situation, he is rewarded with extra film, increased speed and bigger camera lenses.
 The player can only advance to the next stage if the required score is met.

 Re-release and sequel

 In 2002, the Japanese version of Gekibo was re-released on the PlayStation as Volume 94 of the Simple 1500 Series under the title The Cameraman: Gekisha Boy Omakefu.
 This version features an added stage and an unlockable cooperative gameplay with a second player as the Gekisha Girl.

-A sequel for the PlayStation 2 titled Polaroid Pete (or Gekisha Boy 2 in Japan) was released in Europe and Japan in 2001.
-However, there were no further words about a European release and the publisher suddenly disappeared.
+A sequel for the PlayStation 2, Gekisha Boy 2, was released in Japan in 2001.
+A European release (re-titled Polaroid Pete) was announced in the same year, but there were no further announcements and the publisher suddenly disappeared.
 A competition was held in the UK "Official Playstation Magazine", but it is unknown if they announced any winners after the cancellation.